Impacts and Awards

 NREL has an impressive record of breaking down barriers to accelerate the development of new transportation technologies.

-NREL experts support regional and municipal organizations with technical advice, market barrier identification and eradication, partnership cultivation, and stakeholder engagement.
+NREL vehicle technology integration experts support regional and municipal organizations with technical advice, market barrier identification and eradication, and partnership cultivation.

-NREL's in-depth exploration of the interface of fuel chemistry, ignition kinetics, combustion, and emissions examines ways to maximize the energy delivered by and minimize emissions associated with biofuels, natural gas, propane, and petroleum-based fuel, while ensuring fuels' compatibility with infrastructure.
+NREL's fuels performance research explores the interface of fuel chemistry, ignition kinetics, combustion, and emissions, examining ways to maximize the energy delivered by and minimize the emissions associated with biofuels, natural gas, propane, and petroleum-based fuel, while ensuring the fuels' compatibility with infrastructure.

 NREL's hydrogen production, storage, and infrastructure R&D, paired with fuel cell technologies research, are accelerating the progress of bringing hydrogen fuel cell vehicles to market.

-NREL's real-world-based guidance helps manufacturers design and develop energy-efficient technologies for medium- and heavy-duty vehicles.
+NREL's real-world-based guidance helps manufacturers design and develop energy-efficient commercial vehicle technologies.

-NREL thermal management research focuses on energy storage, power electronic, and climate control system operating temperatures to improve vehicle performance, range, reliability, lifespan, and affordability.
+NREL thermal management research focuses on energy storage, power electronic, electric motor, and climate control system operating temperatures to improve vehicle performance, range, reliability, lifespan, and affordability.

 NREL provides the nation's most credible and complete transportation energy-efficiency clearinghouse for validated, up-to-date statistics, data analysis, and tools, pairing information from government and private-sector partners with expertise in analysis and applications.

-NREL researchers are developing and evaluating fully integrated systems that connect cars, power grids, and renewable energy sources to deliver cleaner, more sustainable transportation options.
+NREL electric vehicle grid integration researchers are developing and evaluating fully integrated systems that connect cars, power grids, and renewable energy sources to deliver cleaner, more sustainable transportation options.